aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - Every operation in the Aptos blockchain can be verified cryptographically that it is indeed correct and that data has not been omitted.
 - For example, if a user queries the information within a particular executed transaction, they will be provided with a cryptographic proof that the data returned to them is correct.

-### POS
+### PoS

 Proof-of-Stake (PoS) is a security mechanism that serves in confirming the uniqueness and legitimacy of blockchain transaction.
-POS consensus mechanism is leveraged by the Aptos blockchain and this is powered by a network of validators that update the system and process transactions.
+The PoS consensus mechanism is leveraged by the Aptos blockchain that is powered by a network of validators, which in turn update the system and process transactions.

 ## R